flashcordon/big-history/Histoire-système-solaire.md

 temperature of Venus at the surface level is well above the boiling point of water, at altitudes sufficiently high in the atmosphere, the temperature moderates to a level low enough that bacteria would be able to survive.
 Unfortunately, this proposal, although audacious, would not work in the real world due to the thickness of atmosphere
+- Sagan’s originally proposed method was for photosynthetic bacteria that would float in the atmosphere of Venus by the technique of reproducing fast enough that vertical mixing of the atmosphere keeps a population airborne faster than Stokes settling makes them settle toward the surface.
+Unfortunately, some fraction of the organisms will settle or be moved by vertical convection to the lower atmosphere16, encountering temperatures at which they will be pyrolized; if the atmosphere contains significant amounts of oxygen, they will then be oxidized, returning any sequestered carbon dioxide to the atmosphere. a more reasonable solution would be to further genetically engineer plants to incorporate oxygen or hydrogen containing gas bladders, to allow them to float reliably above the high temperature lower atmosphere.
+This concept was originally suggested by Morowitz and Sagan16,17 in 1967, and analyzed in more detail by Cockell18 in 1999.
+Kelp, for example, is a common ocean plant that uses atmospherefilled bladders to float in the atmosphere on Venus; the same gas would be lighter than the carbon-dioxide atmosphere.
 - When
 Sagan first proposed terraforming Venus by "seeding" algae into the clouds in 1961, Venus was though to be much more Earthlike than it is now known to be.
 We now know that the temperature of Venus is significantly hotter, the